 Your skill at creating exceptional content will have more of an impact on how much money you make than anything else.
 Here’s why:

 The companies paying the highest rates are the ones who understand the importance of quality content.
-They are happy to pay the best writers, because they believe (correctly) that it will help them dominate their competitors.
+They are happy to pay professional writers and copywriters, because they believe (correctly) that it will help them dominate their competitors.

 For a handy visual reminder of the ROI of content marketing, check out the image below (click to see a larger view):

-The good news is, we have dozens of posts about that very topic here at Smart Blogger.
-Start with this one about how to write a good blog post and work your way through.
+We have dozens of posts about that very topic here at Smart Blogger.
+Start with this step-by-step guide about how to write a good blog post and work your way through.
 Our Freelance Writing Hub and list of favorite writing tips are other great resources.

-In particular, here are some of the most important content skills for you to develop:
+In particular, here are some of the most important writing skills for you to develop:

 - Mastering content frameworks.
 The web is overflowing with list posts (i.e., 7 Ways to X) for a reason: they work.
 It’s not the only content framework, though.
 There are actually about a dozen proven frameworks, and the best freelance writers master as many as possible.